 Should your business invest in GDPR insurance?

-On 25 May 2018, the General Data Protection Regulation (GDPR) comes into effect in the EU and across the United Kingdom.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into effect across the UK.

-In addition to our GDPR insurance policies, Crendon Insurance also offers Cyber Liability Insurance to provide the reassurance you need when dealing with Data Breaches:-
+In addition to our GDPR insurance policies, Crendon Insurance also offers Cyber Attack Insurance to provide the reassurance you need when dealing with Data Breaches.

 To find out more about how GDPR Insurance could protect your business, please contact us.
 We will be pleased to discuss GDPR Insurance in more detail as well as other cyber security issues to see whether there is an exposure to your business and if so, the options available to you through our annual 12 month GDPR Insurance packages.